 Minimum Stock Size Threshold (MSST).
 The (MSST), to the extent possible, should equal whichever is greater: one half the MSY stock size, or the minimum stock size at which rebuilding to the MSY level would be expected to occur within 10 years if the stock or stock complex were exploited at the maximum fishing mortality threshold.
 Should the actual size of the stock or stock complex in a given year fall below MSST, the stock or stock complex is considered overfished.
 The MSST should be expressed in terms of spawning biomass or other measure of reproductive capacity.
-Based on the national standard guidelines, a MSST for weathervane scallops is established based on $\frac{1}{2}$ MSY stock size = $\frac{1}{2}$ B{msy} = 4.93 million lbs.
+Based on the national standard guidelines, a MSST for weathervane scallops is established based on 2 MSY stock size = $2B{msy} = 4.93$ million lbs.
 (2,236 mt) of shucked meats.

-Overfishing Control Rule ($F{overfishing}$).
-The national standard guidelines define the terms "overfishing" to mean a rate or level of fishing mortality that jeopardizes the capacity of a fishery to produce MSY on a continuing basis.
+Overfishing Control Rule (F{overfishing}).
+The national standard guidelines define the terms Aoverfishing[@] to mean a rate or level of fishing mortality that jeopardizes the capacity of a fishery to produce MSY on a continuing basis.
 The overfishing rate is established for weathervane scallop as a fishing rate in excess of the natural mortality rate.
 Hence, $F{overfishing} = M = 0.13$.

 Overfishing Limit (OFL).
 The OFL will be used to determine if overfishing occurs in a given year.
 Overfishing occurs if the total catch exceeds the OFL.
 If an estimate of the statewide weathervane scallop spawning biomass is available, the overfishing control rule would be applied to that estimate of spawning biomass to determine the OFL.
 In the absence of an estimate of the statewide weathervane scallop spawning biomass, the default OFL is the MSY of 1.284 million lbs.
 (582 mt) of shucked meats.
+It may be appropriate to establish a multi-year approach to OFL based on a period of no more than 3 years.
+This approach would be based on the stability of the stock status, the determination that the harvest specifications are not likely to fluctuate significantly from year to year, and the determination that the approach would not result in exceeding OFL.

 Optimum Yield (OY).
 Optimum yield should be established on the basis of MSY.
-OY is upper bounded by MSY = F{msy} B{msy} = M B{msy} (= 1.284 million lbs or 582 mt.).
+OY is upper bounded by $MSY = F{msy} B{msy} = M B{msy}$ (= 1.284 million lbs or 582 mt.).
 Hence, a numerical range for OY of 0-1.284 million lbs.
 (582 mt) can thus be established for Alaska weathervane scallops.
 Sufficient conservatism is built into establishing an annual OY cap of 1.284 million lbs.
 (582 mt) of shucked meats for the following reasons:

-- 1. the years of averaging include years when no fishing occurred in the Bering Sea, but obviously some sustainable harvest was possible; - 2. the period of averaging includes other areas and years when the harvest was constrained by fishery controls, such as recently by bycatch PSCs, and therefore the resulting catch underestimates the productivity of scallop stocks; - 3. substantial areas are closed to scallop dredging due to concerns about bycatch, yet these areas have substantial productivity;
+- 1. the years of averaging include years when no fishing occurred in the Bering Sea, but obviously some sustainable harvest was possible; - 2. the period of averaging includes other areas and years when the harvest was constrained by fishery controls, such as recently by bycatch PSCs, and therefore the resulting catch underestimates the productivity of scallop stocks; - 3. substantial areas are closed to scallop dredging due to concerns about bycatch, yet these areas have substantial productivity; - 4. closed areas can almost be thought of as marine refuges and potential yields from these areas are not factored into MSY estimates;

-- 4. closed areas can almost be thought of as marine refuges and potential yields from these areas are not factored into MSY estimates; - 5. there are years during the history of the fishery when effort was low due to market (not abundance) conditions; - 6.
-F{30%} is probably a better estimator of F{overfishing} than is F=M, yet M<F{30%} so the overfishing rule is conservative; and - 7. in years of good recruitment, the stocks are likely greater than B{msy} , thus we will fish at $F < F{overfishing}$ to achieve OY = MSY (recall $MSY = F{msy}$ B{msy} , so if $B > B{msy}$, then $F < F{msy}$).
+- 5. there are years during the history of the fishery when effort was low due to market (not abundance) conditions; - 6. $F{30\%}$ is probably a better estimator of $F{overfishing}$ than is F=M, yet M<F{30%} so the overfishing rule is conservative; and - 7. in years of good recruitment, the stocks are likely greater than B{msy} , thus we will fish at F<F{overfishing} to achieve OY=MSY (recall MSY = $F{msy} B{msy}$, so if B>B{msy}, then F<F{msy}).